 The Rutherford Medal is the highest award instituted by the Royal Society of New Zealand at the request of the Government to recognise exceptional contributions to the advancement and promotion of public awareness, knowledge and understanding in addition to eminent research or technological practice by a person or group in any field of science, mathematics, social science, or technology.
 A group award shall only be made in very meritorious circumstances.

-Nominations are now being called for the 2013 Rutherford Medal.
-The closing date for nomination is 30 June 2013.
+Nominations are being called for the 2014 Rutherford Medal.

 If you have any queries about making a nomination for this medal please email: firstname.lastname@example.org